StackGuardian/tirith/CONTRIBUTING.md

 ## Basic guidelines

+### Commits

+-  Use the imperative, present tense («change», not «changed» or «changes») to be consistent with generated messages from commands like git merge.
+- Describe the changes you have made

 ### Pull Requests

 - **Stay Updated**: Make sure your PR is based on the latest code from the `main` branch.